nousath/ecommerce/README.md

 # Ecommerce app

-> The best way learn something new, is use it in a project
+> The best way learn something, is use it in a project

 #### This is a simple ecommerce app for local stores, just for learn and practice new technologies
-1. Download the app or go to [link](https://jjperez89.github.io/ecommerce/design)
+1. Download the app or go to website
 2. Upload pictures or images of products and/or services.
 The app will create a complete website and an app when customer can create orders and communicate with the store owner
 3. Share link of ecommerce on social network